Voter ID at polling stations

 Only original documents are accepted; scanned images, electronic versions or copies will not be accepted - however expired documents are accepted if the photo is still a current likeness.

-Full details of the accepted forms of ID can be found in the Bromley Pilot Order.
+Full details of the ID that will be accepted can be found on the Electoral Commission Voter ID page.